|

 Wasted Electrical Energy.

-Keep in mind that during these off-peak times of high winds,
+Keep in mind that during these times of high winds and excess power,

-power costs money, and power companies have to pay the ISOs
+costs money, and power companies have to pay the ISOs in order

-in order to trade energy, which they are trading at negative
+to trade energy, which they are often trading at negative value.

-they must “sell” at a slightly higher price to
+must “sell” at a slightly higher price to their neighbors… in

 fairly easy to imagine that every light in every facility owned